huzeyfe-erkek/Cpp-Project-Templates/README.md

 # C++ QMake Project Templates

-## libmylibrasy
+## libmylibrary

 Template for libraries.
-You can use libmylibrasy.sh for generating new projects
+You can use libmylibrary.sh for generating new projects